-Nowadays, it’s one of the most-visited tourist attractions in the West Bank of the Nile River.
-Perhaps, out of the hundreds of tourists that visit this archaeological site everyday, only very few know its gruesome past.
+Nowadays, it’s one of the most-visited tourist attractions on the West Bank of the Nile River.
+Perhaps, out of the hundreds of tourists that visit this archaeological site every day, only very few know its gruesome past.
 Our tour guide didn’t mention it but when I asked him about it, he seemed agitated and responded curtly, “This place is safe now.”
 That doesn’t really answer the question, right?
 My badness for being rude? 😀

 I didn’t come here to see the crime scene but I was intrigued about the Hatshepsut, the Queen Pharaoh.

-Visit here in early morning or late afternoon to avoid the heat.
-Surrounded with limestone mountains and cliffs, this place is going to make you feel like being baked in an oven.
+Visit here in the early morning or late afternoon to avoid the heat.
+Surrounded by limestone mountains and cliffs, this place is going to make you feel like being baked in an oven.